sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

     {
       "id": "FREQ",
-      "name": "Frequency",
+      "name": { "en": "Frequency" },
-      "description": "The time interval at which observations occur over a given time period.", "keyPosition": 0,
+      "description": { "en": "The time interval at which observations occur over a given time period." }, "keyPosition": 0,
-      "role": "FREQ",
+      "role": [ "FREQ" ],
       "default": "A",
       "links": [
         {